benjaminfoo/Architect/docs/index.md

 <div class="preformat_code">
 - Alpha versions (a) are unstable and in subject of larger changes - expect bugs.
 - Beta versions are more stable and in subject of smaller bugfixes - expect less bugs :).

+changelog 0.5.4a
+- added preview-system for new constructions
+- added rotation-mode pressing R to toggle - using the mousewheel rotates the preview around the Y-Axis

 changelog 0.5.3b
 - updated docs and added about page - https://benjaminfoo.github.io/Architect/